-The goal of part 68 - the risk management program - is to prevent accidental releases of substances that can cause serious harm to the public and the environment from short-term exposures and to mitigate the severity of releases that do occur.
-The 1990 Amendments to the Clean Air Act (CAA) require EPA to issue a rule specifying the type of actions to be taken by facilities (referred to in the statute as stationary sources) to prevent accidental releases of such hazardous chemicals into the atmosphere and reduce their potential impact on the public and the environment.
+The goal of part 68 and the risk management program it requires is to prevent accidental releases of substances that can cause serious harm to the public and the environment from short-term exposures and to mitigate the severity of releases that do occur.
+Under the Clean Air Act (CAA), EPA was required to issue a rule specifying the types of actions to be taken by facilities (referred to in the law as stationary sources) to prevent accidental releases of such hazardous chemicals into the atmosphere and reduce their potential impact on the public and the environment.
 Part 68 is that rule.

-In general, part 68 requires that:
+In general, part 68 requires the following:

-- G Covered facilities must develop and implement a risk management program and maintain documentation of the program at the site.
-The risk management program will include an analysis of the potential offsite consequences of an accidental release, a five-year accident history, a release prevention program, and an emergency response program. - Q Covered facilities also must develop and submit a risk management plan (RMP), which includes registration information, to EPA no later than June 21, 1999, or the date on which the facility first has more than a threshold quantity in a process, whichever is later.
-The RMP provides a summary of the risk management program.
-The RMP will be available to federal, state, and local government agencies and the public.
+- Covered facilities must develop and implement a risk management program and maintain documentation of the program at the site.
+The risk management program includes an analysis of the potential offsite consequences of a worst-case accidental release, a five-year accident history, a release prevention program, and emergency planning. - Covered facilities must develop and submit a risk management plan (RMP) to EPA no later than June 21, 1999, or the date on which the facility first has more than a threshold quantity of a listed substance in a process, whichever is later.
+The RMP generally describes the facility's risk management program.
+The RMP is available to federal, state, and local government agencies and the public, with some restrictions on the availability of the offsite consequence analysis sections of the RMP. - Covered facilities must implement the risk management program and update their RMPs periodically or when certain process or other changes occur, as required by the rule.